Wentworth Studio logo

 Neo-colonial: Residences built after 1955 with allusions of the colonial revival architectural style.

-Ogee cap: A molding with an S-shaped cross section used on top of a baseboard or other structure.
+Ogee cap: A molding with an S-shaped cross-section used on top of a baseboard or other structure.

-Oriel: A bay window cantilevered out from a façade that starts above the ground level.
+Oriel: A bay window cantilevered out from a facade that starts above the ground level.

 Palladian: Neo-classical architecture in the style modeled after the Italian architect Andrea Palladio aka Andrea di Pietro Della Gondola.